 Practice with local organisations

-From schooling support for middle school teenagers to night marauding for homeless people, the range of local community actions in which you can take part is vast.
+From tutoring middle school teenagers to evening outreach patrols for homeless people, the range of local community actions in which you can take part is vast.
 A first practical application of your training course, just down the road from your home.

 Internships and field assignments: stepping stones to employment

-The work-study programme in their 3rd and final year is a giant step towards the professional world for our students in the “Responsable de l’Environnement de Travail et de la Logistique Humanitaire” diploma course
+The work-study programme in their 3rd and final year is a giant step towards the professional world for our students on the “Responsable de l’Environnement de Travail et de la Logistique Humanitaire” diploma course.

 training programme coordinator